What is VirtuProbe?

 Chains

 Section titled “Chains”A chain is an ordered sequence of probe steps.
 The output of one step can be extracted into a variable and injected into subsequent steps via {{variable}} placeholders.
+Chains are scoped to a project.

 Environments